-Organizations have responded to this challenge by putting in place increasingly stringent compliance monitoring programs.
-Larger and more complex businesses and smaller, simpler ones alike face issues in ensuring they meet their obligations across all their entities.
+Organizations have responded to this challenge by implementing increasingly stringent compliance monitoring programs.
+Larger and more complex businesses and smaller, simpler ones face issues ensuring they meet their obligations across all their entities.

 Here we look at what compliance monitoring is, and examine why it's so important in today's legislation-heavy business landscape.

 Compliance monitoring refers to the quality assurance tests organizations do to check how well their business operations meet their regulatory and internal process obligations.